-It is also unlawful to treat someone the same, when they need to be treated differently because of their status where that disadvantages them.
-So, for example refusing to provide a lift, where that prevents disabled prisoners in wheelchairs accessing facilities, is unlawful.
+It is also unlawful to treat someone the same when they need to be treated differently because of their protected characteristic.
+For example, it may be unlawful to refuse to provide a lift, if that prevents disabled people from accessing facilities.

 Our cases include: